osmlab/utahaddresses/README.md

 * Jun 2013: Data is released.
 Identified by AGRC as a work in progress.
 * Jul 31, 2013: Import project started.
+* Jul 31, 2013: Reached out to Sean Fernandez (AGRC) to initiate dialog.